owl73/westmarch-landol/class/wizard/orthodox.md

 f you would take fall damage, you can cast this spell as a reaction to negate it.
-You �oat gently to the ground (possibly alarmingly late).
+You float gently to the ground (possibly alarmingly late).

 #### 8. Sleep